Dieghoo/gen_JSON_config_4BURP/README.md

 # gen_JSON_config_4BURP
 A simple script that accepts a list of regexes to be passed to Burp Suite.
-The initial idea is to pipe the regex-scope-burp´s output to generate an array of possible JSON structures to be then placed into Burp Config Files.
+The initial idea is to pipe the regex-scope-burp´s output to generate an array of possible JSON structures to be inserted into a output file named scope_config.json to then placed into Burp Config Files.

 C program to generate a Burp Suite scope configuration JSON file from a list of domain names.